mcfanda/primerPowerIRSP/github.md

     ## [1] 98

-The same results can be obtained if one specifies anticipating all expected means and pooled standard deviation (tedious method)
+The same results can be obtained if one anticipates all expected means and pooled standard deviation (tedious method)

 ``` r
 Replicated<-c(5,9,16,20)